By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Don’t worry, though.
 Eking out a few extra cals isn’t necessarily a bad idea!
 Grabbing a snack can definitely improve your energy and focus.
 What you choose to eat during those times is what is especially important.
 That choice can make or break your waistline.
 Just think: the afternoon slump seems to happen every day.
 So what if you choose junk food each time it happens over weeks and years?
 This is what causes the extra weight to creep on.
 Before you know it, you’ve put on an extra 10 pounds and have less energy than ever before.

 So what qualifies as a healthy snack food and what qualifies as a bad snack?
 Certain foods are obvious bad choices, like French fries, but with others, it can get a little tricky.
 Take green juice, for example.
-Green juice is made of veggies and fruits, so naturally, people grab these thinking they are healthy.
+Green juice is made of veggies and fruits, so naturally people grab these thinking they are healthy snack ideas.
 In reality, they are so filled with sugar that any positive nutrients are completely overshadowed.

 Great snacks usually contain some fiber, protein, and a little fat to satiate you.
 What kinds of foods are high in these nutrients?
 Let’s dive a little deeper explore some healthier alternatives.